No Fee Until We Collect

 What Should I Do If I Suspect Home Health Care Negligence?

 The vast majority – more than two-thirds – of in-home medical care are elderly patients over the age of 65 and, unfortunately, elder abuse is an all-too-common occurrence.
-If you suspect that a loved one has been or is the victim of negligent in-home health care, you should contact the Senior HelpLine immediately.
+If you suspect that a loved one has been or is the victim of negligent in-home health care or financial exploitation, you should contact the Senior HelpLine immediately.
 To file a complaint against a nursing home facility, call the Illinois Department of Public Health.

 You should also consult an experienced medical malpractice attorney about a possible legal claim.
 By law, home health care providers must adhere to accepted medical practices.
 If they fail to do so and the patient suffers an injury, the provider, or the home health care agency may be liable for any resulting injuries in a medical malpractice lawsuit.